Dr Sarah Burdett, Faculty of English

 Biographical Information

 I started my education at a state school in North London before completing my BA in English Literature at the University of East Anglia (2008-2011; Starred First Class).
 I joined the Centre for Eighteenth Century Studies / Department of English and Related Literature at the University of York in 2011 where I studied for an MA in Romantic and Sentimental Literature (2011-12; Distinction).
-I was awarded a department-funded scholarship to remain at York for the completion of my PhD, producing a thesis titled 'The Martial Woman in British Theatre, 1789-1803'.
-During my time at York, I was awarded the Georgian Society Patrick Nuttgens Award for the quality of my PhD research (2015); I was nominated as Post-Graduate Who Teaches of the Year in the University of York's 2015 Teaching and Supervision Awards; and I was shortlisted for the BSECS conference President's Prize (2015).
-Research from my doctoral project formed the basis for my debut monogragh, The Arms-Bearing Woman and British Theatre in the Age of Revolution, 1789-1815 (Cham: Palgrave Macmillan, 2023).
+I was awarded a department-funded scholarship to remain at York for the completion of my PhD, producing a thesis titled 'The Martial Woman in British Theatre, 1789-1803' (2012026; Pass with ni corrections).
+Research from my doctoral project was significantly developed to form the content of my debut monogragh, The Arms-Bearing Woman and British Theatre in the Age of Revolution, 1789-1815 (Cham: Palgrave Macmillan, 2023).

-I have been involved in a number of outward facing practice-led research projects.
-In 2017 I was appointed as Postdoctoral Research Fellow on the AHRC-funded ‘Staging Napoleonic Theatre’ project at the University of Warwick.
-In this role, I collaborated with creative partners including English Heritage at Portchester Castle, the Georgian Theatre Royal (Yorkshire), and FabLab Coventry on the revival of two critically-neglected early nineteenth-century melodramas, and on the organisation and delivery of a series of public workshops on melodramatic traditions.
-I have moreover devised and presented interactive talks / workshops on gothic literature and drama for KS4 students in partnership with the education team at Strawberry Hill House, Twickenham.
-My commitment to WP has led to my contribution to outreach initiaves including the Sutton Trust Summer School programme, the Aspiring Researchers Programme, and Cambridge's Humanities Exploration Day
+I am doubly committed to traditional academic scholarship and outward facing practice-led research.
+In dramaturgical and educational roles, I have collaborated with creative arts partners incuding English Heritage at Portchester Castle, the Georgian Theatre Royal (Yorkshire), FabLab Coventry, Adoption UK and the Theatre Royal Bury St Edmunds on theatrical revivals of nineteenth-century dramas (the former collaboartion winning the Association for Heritage Interpretation Discover Heritage award, 2019), and on the organisation and delivery of accessible and inclusive workshops on historical theatre traditions.
+I have also devised and presented talks / workshops on gothic literature and drama for KS4-5 students from underepresented postcodes in partnership with Strawberry Hill House, Twickenham.
+My commitment to WP has led to my contribution to outreach initiaves including the Sutton Trust Summer School programme, the Aspiring Researchers Programme, and Cambridge's Humanities Exploration Day.

 Research Interests

-My research explores the intersections between theatre, gender, and nationhood in the second half of the eighteenth century.
-Key interests within this field include dramatic responses to the French Revolution and Napoleonic wars (formal, stylistic and affective); the censorship of political plays; illegitimate theatre; the female playwright; the figure of the eighteenth-century actress; and theatrical adaptation as a vehicle for transnational dialogue and exchange.
+My research explores the intersections between theatre, gender, and nationhood in the eighteenth and nineteenth centuries.
+Key interests within this field include dramatic responses to the French Revolution and Napoleonic wars (formal, stylistic and affective); the censorship of political plays; illegitimate theatre; the female playwright; the figure of the actress; theatrical adaptation; and transnational dialogue and exchange.
 My debut monograph is titled The Arms-Bearing Woman and British Theatre in the Age of Revolution, 1789-1815 (Cham: Palgrave Macmillan, 2023).
-The book spotlights the intricate and often allegorical ways in which the figure of the female warrior intervenes in discourses pertaining to Anglo-French, Anglo-German, Anglo-Irish, and Anglo-Spanish affairs, during a period in which Anglo-European relations are undergoing perpetual shifts.
-The book questions also the extent to which new foreign genres imported to England at the turn of the nineteenth century – notably, the German Sturm und Drang and the French-derived melodrama – enable possibilities for the emergence of a transcendently destructive heroine, whose coalescence of spotlessness and deadliness suits her seamlessly to an affective replication of revolutionary trauma.
+The book spotlights the intricate and often allegorical ways in which the figure of the female warrior intervenes in discourses pertaining to Anglo-French, Anglo-German, Anglo-Irish, and Anglo-Spanish affairs, during a period in which Briatin's relations with its home and European neighbours are in a perptual state of chnage.
+The study questions also the extent to which new foreign genres imported to Britain at the turn of the nineteenth century – notably, the German Sturm und Drang and the French-derived melodrama – enable possibilities for the emergence of a transcendently destructive heroine, whose coalescence of spotlessness and deadliness suits her seamlessly to an affective replication of revolutionary trauma.

 Areas of Graduate Supervision

-I teach on the BA courses English Literature and its Contexts, 1660-1840; Love, Gender, Sexuality; and Tragedy.
+I teach on the BA courses English Literature and its Contexts (papers 6 and 7a); Love, Gender, Sexuality; and Tragedy.
 I convene the MPhil specialist seminar series 'Performing Gender: The Georgian Theatre, 1740-1800'.
-I have supervised BA and MPhil dissertations on topics including the Jacobin / anti-Jacobin novel, the 1790s pamphlet wars, gothic literature and the French Revolution, Romantic poetry, Restoration and eighteenth-century drama, and nineteenth-century female life writing.
+I have supervised BA and MPhil dissertations on topics including the Jacobin / anti-Jacobin novel, the 1790s pamphlet wars, gothic literature and the French Revolution, Romantic poetry, Restoration and eighteenth-century drama, the Scottish and Irish National Tale, the Victorian novel, and nineteenth-century female life writing.

 Selected Publications